-6 Making Housing M ore Aff forc labl e & Su sta inal ole Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 10/12 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are but not in the CNP.
+6 Making Housing , M ore Aff ford labl e & 2 Mid-Term Review co omments: Park Plan 5 year outcome 60/10 02/06 60/60 01/10 02/10 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are scheme has identified properties but not in the CNP.
 Aberdeenshire's pilot scheme has identified 6 properties.
 The Rural Empty Property grant project has had one property currently being renovated and another being surveyed; both properties are in Aberdeenshire.
 (6d) New housing will be of a more sustainable design 4.
 This outcome has been achieved because building standards are going to secure greater energy efficiency and sustainability in new housing, and the CNP Local Plan and Sustainable Design Guide are both adopted and will influence the design of future housing.
 The LBBT is also investigating the demand for training courses in sustainable design and construction methods for local businesses.
-Other potential avenues for promoting and delivering sustainable design will continue to be considered.
-For The CNP local plan and sustainable design guide will be adopted and implemented.
+Other potential avenues for promoting and delivering sustainable The CNP local plan and sustainable design guide will be adopted and implemented.
 CNPA will take local plan and SDG to adoption and implementation.